Kāi Tahu, Te Ātiawa, Ngāti Tama, Ngāti Mutunga

 Research project: Health and disability outcomes and health service experiences: A prospective study of injured migrants and non-migrants in New Zealand

-Supervisors: Professor Sarah Derrett, Dr Ari Samaranayaka and Dr Emma Wyeth
+Supervisors: Professor Sarah Derrett, Dr Ari Samaranayaka and Associate Professor Emma Wyeth

 Research project: Health-related quality of life and disability outcomes for older people with chronic kidney disease

-Supervisors: Professor Sarah Derrett, Dr Emma Wyeth, Dr Ari Samaranayaka, and Professor Rob Walker
+Supervisors: Professor Sarah Derrett, Associate Professor Emma Wyeth, Dr Ari Samaranayaka and Professor Rob Walker